Read media coverage and download images, portraits, and logos

 Danes have become even more loyal online – here's how to get them to shop more

-Danish consumers are increasingly shopping at online stores that they know from before.
-Here are the reasons why and three tips on how to get loyal customers to shop even more.
+Danish consumers are increasingly shopping at online stores they are familiar with from previous purchases.
+Here are the reasons why, along with three tips on how to get loyal customers to shop even more.

 September 12, 2022

-What trends can we expect by 2024?
-This is what the Danish trend agency pej gruppen has worked out based on three family types.
-In this guest article, Louise Byg Kongsholm, Director of pej gruppen, explains the most important issues for the infant and toddler group.
+What trends can we expect to see between now and 2024?
+Danish trend agency pej gruppen has identified three family types pej gruppen this question.
+In this guest article, Louise Byg Kongsholm, director of pej gruppen, explains the most important topics for the infant and toddler group.

 September 2022